-From Abbi’s post dental surgery drug haze shopping frenzy at the Gowanus Whole Foods in Broad City to Hannah, a young aspiring millennial writer serving coffee at Café Grumpy in Girls, Brooklyn is the backdrop for numerous current TV shows.
-Before Girls, Broad City, Younger, The Affair, Brooklyn Nine-Nine, and Two Broke Girls, there were many shows set in Brooklyn.
+From Abbi’s post-dental surgery drug haze shopping frenzy at the Gowanus Whole Foods in Broad City to Hannah, a young aspiring millennial writer serving coffee at Café Grumpy in Girls, Brooklyn is the backdrop for numerous TV shows.
+Before Girls, Broad City, Younger, The Affair, Brooklyn Nine-Nine, Two Broke Girls, and the Unbreakable Kimmy Schmidt there were many shows set in Brooklyn.

-Enjoy binge-watching these old school TV shows about Brooklyn!Continue to 2 of 8 below.
+Enjoy binge-watching these old school TV shows about Brooklyn.

 The Patty Duke Show

 The premise of this family-friendly comedy from the 1960s is probably the craziest of any sitcom ever created (even Alf), but it's still many people's all-time favorite shows.
 Patty, a Brooklyn teenager, has an identical cousin stay within the family's Brooklyn Height's home.
 Watch Patty navigate life with Cathy, her doppelgänger sophisticated worldly European cousin, while Patty has limited knowledge of the world, loves hot dogs, and has only seen the "sights a girl can see from Brooklyn Heights."

 It might be hard to watch this show with all of the news about Bill Cosby, but this is a Brooklyn 1980s classic.
 The show was even filmed in Brooklyn and Astoria, which was rare for that time period.
 The Cosby Show is the story of the Huxtable family living in Brooklyn Heights.

 Welcome Back, Kotter